Merchant Cash Advance: Revenue Based Financing

 Imposes restrictions on your business.

-Some lenders prohibit business owners from implementing changes that could modify their ability to remit a merchant cash advance.
-For example, an MCA company might limit your ability to change your business’s credit card processor, change your business hours, or relocate your business while you’re in repayment.
+Some funders prohibit business owners from implementing changes that could modify their ability to remit a merchant cash advance.
+For example, an MCA company might limit your ability to change your business’s credit card processor, change your business hours, or relocate your business while you’re in remittance.

 What you Need for a Merchant Cash Advance

-Since merchant cash advances are an alternative business financing solution, they’re typically easier to qualify for, compared to a conventional business term loan.
+Since merchant cash advances are an alternative business financing solution, they’re typically easier to qualify for, compared to conventional business funding.
 This means that there’s more flexibility if your business is relatively new or if it has a history of poor credit.

 Applying for a Merchant Cash Advance

 Many MCA companies let you apply for a business cash advance online.
-Depending on the lender, you might be asked to supply the following documentation:
+Depending on the funder, you might be asked to supply the following documentation:

 • Identification